 In the UK we love our holidays abroad.
 The places we choose to visit become part of our identity, a form of self expression.
 That's not new.
 Ever since wealthy eighteenth century Brits toured Europe and filled their houses with the art they acquired, we have used travel to cement our social status.
 But the books you have read are also a great way to show where you are coming from, and where you are heading.
 Books can change you, just as travel can.

 As the coronavirus pandemic is preventing us from travelling freely, it is a perfect time to broaden our horizons through literature.
 We've brought together some books that made us feel it was almost like being there.
 Do you have a favourite to add to our list?
 Let us know.

-There are plenty of places we still want to explore – through books.
+There are plenty of places we want to explore – and we can still do so, through books.

 Descriptions of stony hilltops and scented flower gardens serve as metaphors for the declining power of the aristocracy.
 Perhaps we should not take them literally.
 On the other hand, the writer’s cynicism towards political institutions at the birth of the nation is itself an insight into Italy’s political culture.